 Whatever an employer decides they must consult with their employees to make sure they do not have an adverse impact on, for example, one particular sex or race, or individuals holding a particular religion or belief.”
 Croner offers the following best practice tips for employers wanting to implement a dress code policy:

 - Regularly review and keep up to date with any code on appearance.
 Social norms regarding appearance evolve constantly and any code should be updated to reflect this.

 - Ensure that any code on appearance is properly publicised within the organisation.

 - Make sure the code is consistently applied throughout the organisation.

 - No regulations governing appearance should have an adverse impact on one particular sex, race or individuals of a particular religion or belief.

-- Consider the impact of any code on any traditional or religious dress, and be able to justify the code on business grounds in view of such factors.
+- Consider the impact of any code on any traditional or religious dress, and be able to justify the code on business grounds because of such factors.

-- Ends –Notes to editors All figures, unless otherwise stated, are from YouGov Plc.
-Total sample size was 2185 adults.
+Notes to editors All figures, unless otherwise stated, are from YouGov Plc.
+The total sample size was 2185 adults.
 Fieldwork was undertaken between 31st October-2nd November 2012.
 The survey was carried out online.
-The figures have been weighted and are representative of all UKadults (aged 18+).
+The figures have been weighted and are representative of all UK adults (aged 18+).

 - Contracts & Documentation

 - Dismissals & Conduct